Scalingo/sample-meteor-phantomjs/README.md

 [`dfischer:phantomjs`](https://atmospherejs.com/dfischer/phantomjs) provides a wrapper around the NPM module `phantomjs` which installs the correct binary.

+Another known issue is that the `spiderable` package is not working correctly in a _dockerized_
+environment: https://github.com/meteor/meteor/issues/2429.
+Hopefully, the community has developed an alternative package which works as expected: `ongoworks:spiderable`

 ```shell
 meteor create spiderable-app
 cd spiderable-app